Find a personal loan from £1,000 to £15,000

 - This will only provide a snapshot of your current situation.
 For you to receive real-time updates you will need to subscribe to a service either run by the agency or in conjunction with them.
 These companies often charge a fee.

-- There are several free services that will tell you your score and offer insight into your report, such as our partner, CredAbility.
+- There are several free services that will tell you your score and offer insight into your report, such as our member-only platform, CredAbility.
 It keeps you updated on your Equifax report and also provides tailored coaching to help you achieve your financial goals.

 For more details on this, read our blog on how to check your credit score for free.